jcgonzalezb/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-# Python, Bash, C - if/else, loops, functions
+# Python, C - if/else, loops, functions

 ## Description of the files inside this folder: